tskit-dev/tutorials/viz.md

 ### Plotting mutations

-The SVG visualization also allows mutations to displayed on the tree or tree sequence.
-Here are the same plots as above but where the tree sequence now contains mutations.
-Each mutation is plotted as a red cross on the branch where it occurs.
-This mutation symbol is placed either at the mutation's known time, or spaced evenly along the branch (if the mutation time is unknown or the `time_scale` parameter has been set to `"rank"`).
+By default the SVG visualization also plots sites and mutations on the tree or tree sequence (this can be disabled using the `omit_sites` parameter).
+For example, adding mutations to the 8-sample tree sequence above gives the following plot: each mutation is marked by a red cross on the branch where it occurs.
+Symbols are either placed at the mutation's known time, or (if the mutation time is unknown or the `time_scale` parameter has been set to `"rank"`) spaced evenly along the branch.
 By default, each mutation is also labelled with its {class}`mutation ID<tskit.Mutation>`.

 If the X axis is shown (which it is by default when drawing a tree sequence, but not